irockel/sm64-port-android-base/README.md

   https://github.com/pokeheadroom/RENDER96-HD-TEXTURE-PACK/tree/N64-Downscaled-Render96
 and copy everything inside the "gfx" folder inside the zip into app/jni/src.

-Remove any in-fixes the files inside the app/jni/src/textures/skyboxes.
+Remove any in-fixes the files inside the app/jni/src/textures/skyboxes, remove any ".rgba16".

 Remove any images in app/jni/src/levels/ending beside the cake.png.